nemanjam/maze-solver/README.md

 # Maze solver

 Maze solver implemented using BFS, DFS, Dijkstra, A\* algorithms with Jest unit tests and code coverage.
 Input maze can be defined in code or in a file in `tests/fixtures`.
 Use `src/config.ts` to enable or disable additional logging for printing maze and current path at each step of the search.
+The code is well commented.

 ## Requirements